Contents

 It is crucial to perform root-cause analysis to find out the failure modes of components.
 This research requires some information that includes:

-• Circuit board design data including dimensions, stresses, loads, etc.
+- Circuit board design data, including dimensions, stresses, loads, etc.

-• Parts, material, and process specifications.
+- Parts, material, and process specifications.

-• Manufacturing process reports involving chemical analyses, mechanical properties, inspections, and performance testing.
+- Manufacturing process reports involving chemical analyses, mechanical properties, inspections, and performance testing.

-• Information related to working environments.
+- Information related to working environments.

-• Maintenance record comprising vibration analysis and previous failures.
+- Maintenance record comprising vibration analysis and previous failures.

 All this data will assist in failure modes and effective analysis of a board.

-Common electronic component failures
+Common reasons for electronic component failure

 Mechanical failure